tairasoul/YADMB/addon-docs.md

 You can use [this template](https://github.com/tairasoul/yadmb-addon-template) as a base.

-## Addon types

-You have 7 types of addons:

-- Custom commands

-- Audio resolvers

-- Provider resolvers

-- Song data resolvers

-- Web data resolvers (for the web-ui)

-- Pagers

-and finally,

-- Playlist data resolvers

 ## Resolver types

+Addons have 7 types of resolvers, those being:

 ### Audio resolvers